miniTalDev/skin-detection-in-face-images/README.md

 In this last step, we just use a multiply function to apply the face mask over the original image.
 The output is an image that shows only the part of the original image that represents the skintone.

+5. (Not implemented yet) Face recognition

+The current approach that we're using here is quite limited.
+It's only able to recognize skintones in a very limited color range that was set in the code.
+To improve on that, we intend to implement face recognition methods in order to detect the subject's actual skintone range, instead of using fixed bounds.
+This step will take place between steps 2 and 3.

+6. (Not implemented yet) Erosions, dilations and Gaussian blur

+With the current method, it's possible that we end up detecting many false-positive regions.
+In order to remove these regions, we intend to implement an elliptical structuring kernel that will perform erosions and dilations on the mask.
+After that, we'll apply Gaussian blur to the mask to give it a smoother look.
+This step will take place between steps 3 and 4.

 ## First results